 Glassdoor (2025) reports a higher average of $121,001 for the “diabetes nurse educator” title, with a 25th–75th percentile range of $102,139–$145,225.
 Glassdoor’s sample skews toward self-reported compensation and tends to capture more hospital system and senior positions.

-The BLS median for all registered nurses (SOC 29-1141) was $93,600 as of May 2024.
-Diabetes nurse educators in outpatient DSMES programs typically fall below this figure because they work Monday–Friday daytime hours without shift differentials, weekend premiums, or on-call pay – the schedule predictability is the compensating factor.
-Hospital-based diabetes educators and those in industry often exceed the general RN median.
+The BLS median for all registered nurses (SOC 29-1141) was $97,550 as of May 2025.
+That figure matters because it sets the opportunity cost of the move: most diabetes nurse educators are RNs who could return to a bedside role.
+Outpatient DSMES educators typically fall below it, often by $10,000–$20,000, because they work Monday–Friday daytime hours without shift differentials, weekend premiums, or on-call pay – the schedule predictability is the compensating factor.
+Hospital-based diabetes educators reach the general RN median only at the upper end of their range, while industry roles clear it comfortably.

 A note on SOC codes